 The practical steps on your path towards financial enlightenment are an unfolding story of becoming wiser with money, its star’s fate determined by each fork in the road

 Money is the great universal.
 That’s sort of the point of it.
 This means it gets involved in all sorts of decisions.
 To do one thing is to not do a million other things.
 The way your brain works says that how you do anything is how you do everything: every decision is a vote for one version of you over another.
-Grand stories are told by granular steps.
+Grand stories are told in gradual steps.

 By assigning a translatable value to the competing components of each decision, money can save us from paralysing confusion.
 But it can – and regularly does – go too far.
 Having a universal converter doesn’t stop an incalculable number of decisions needing to be made.
 We need mental defaults.
 But the defaults we’ve ended up with aren’t wise ones.
 Our common money defaults deceive us, and ruin our decisions.